Skip to content

 Now, all we need to do is define a Service, which exposes the container on the cluster network.
 This will finally allow the pod to be discovered by the HTTP routing components.

 In a file named service.yaml, place the following YAML to define the Service.
-What this is going to do is expose all pods that have a label with key app and value hello-world (which our Deployment defines).
+This will expose all pods that have a label with key app and value hello-world.

 apiVersion: v1